-Make sure your midwife and/or doctor know you are on Fluoxetine Capsules.
-When taken during pregnancy, particularly in the last 3 months of pregnancy, medicines like Fluoxetine capsules may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the new born (PPHN), making the baby breathe faster and appear bluish.
+When taken during pregnancy, particularly in the last 3 months of pregnancy, medicines like fluoxetine may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.
 These symptoms usually begin during the first 24 hours after the baby is born.
 If this happens to your baby you should contact your midwife and/or doctor immediately.
-If you take Fluoxetine near the end of your pregnancy there may be an increased risk of heavy vaginal bleeding shortly after birth, especially if you have a history of bleeding disorders.
-Your doctor or midwife should be aware that you are taking Fluoxetine so they can advise you